Travel Policy FAQ

 - Why does the University regulate student travel to countries on Duke’s Restricted Region List?

 The University regulates student travel to locations that may pose a specific health, safety, or security concern.
 The goal of regulating student travel to such locations is to assure preparation and risk mitigation approaches that are intended to minimize health and safety risks of students traveling globally.
-A country’s place on the RRL is decided by the Provost with an assessment from the Global Travel Advisory Committee (GTAC) and when it comes to petitions, the Provost will also make a final decision regarding travel approval after receiving the recommendation of GTAC.
+A country’s or region's placement on the RRL is decided by the Provost with an assessment from the Global Travel Advisory Committee (GTAC) and when it comes to petitions, the Provost will also make a final decision regarding travel approval after receiving the recommendation of GTAC.
 All decisions by the Provost regarding petitions for waivers are final.

 - What are the consequences if a student travels without following this policy and applicable procedures?

 Failure to follow a Duke University policy can lead to a formal Student Conduct Hearing.
 Additionally, as the Duke University Global Travel Policy states, the student may be required to reimburse Duke for all expenses associated with travel made without following the Travel Policy and credit for work product, research or any other deliverables based on activity/research conducted while in a Restricted Region without having a waiver in place prior to the travel may be denied or removed from the student's records/grades.
 The Provost makes all decisions in this regard.

 - As a faculty or staff who provided Duke Support for travel, how can I tell if the student registered or has an approved petition?